 Most memorable Groton moment: In last year’s hockey playoffs, Tilton scored four goals on us in four minutes, and to our fans in the stands, an early exit from the tournament seemed imminent.
 However, we never quit, and slowly we chipped away at Tilton’s lead until we evened the score at 4–4 in the third period.
 At this point, the building was electric!
 Students were jumping up and down.
 Players on the bench were yelling.
 You could just feel the excitement mounting, and when one of our defensemen launched a puck into the back of the net, the arena erupted.
 It was so loud that we nearly knocked the roof off the O’Brien Rink.
 We would go on to win the game 6–4 and advance to the semifinals, but that game was the highlight of my time at Groton.
 I was so proud of my team!

-Favorite Dining Hall food: Philly cheesesteaks and waffle fries
+Favorite Dining Hall food: The Philly cheesesteak/waffle fry combo is unmatched!

 - Never in my life have I been so proud of a team.
 After the triumphs and tribulations of this season, we were eliminated in the semi-finals of the small school tournament yesterday. . . and the loss stings.
 Two years … Read More